xsdk-project/ATPESC2018HandsOnLessons/_lessons/mfem_convergence/lesson.md

 {% include qanda
-    question='Which method is more efficient: low-order or high-order?' answer='The high-order methods is more efficient.' %}
+    question='Which method is more efficient: low-order or high-order?' answer='The high-order method is more efficient.' %}

 ### Run 3 (3D example)
 The previous two runs used a 2D mesh in serial, but the same code can be used to run a 3D problem in parallel.